Henry F. Johnson

-Henry F. Johnson was a member of the Wisconsin State Assembly.
+Henry F. Johnson (March 5, 1860 – March 6, 1941) was a member of the Wisconsin State Assembly.

 Biography

 Johnson was born on March 5, 1860, in Norway, Wisconsin.
-He would become a farmer in the area.
-Additionally, he was involved in the insurance and telephone industries.
+He was a farmer in the area, and also involved in the insurance and telephone industries.
 Johnson was an active Lutheran.
 He died on March 6, 1941, in Racine, Wisconsin.

 Electoral career

-Johnson was a member of the Assembly from 1919 to 1923.
+Johnson was a member of the Wisconsin Assembly from 1919 to 1923.
 Previously, he had been Chairman (similar to Mayor) of Norway and a member of the Racine County, Wisconsin Board of Supervisors from 1896 to 1903.
 Other positions Johnson held include school board member.
 He was a Republican.